Home » Water Softening » Water Softener Reviews » Best Salt-free Water Softener (Saltless Whole House Systems)

 Standard water softeners use a process called ion exchange to replace the calcium and magnesium molecules with sodium molecules.
 This is done by funneling the water through a tank full of sodium-charged resin and then funneling the softened water without the hard minerals back into the pipes.

-Salt-free water softeners work by using a system called Template-Assisted Crystallization, which we’ll just abbreviate to TAC from now on.
+On the other hand, Salt-free water softeners work by using a process called Template-Assisted Crystallization, which we’ll just abbreviate as TAC from now on.
 TAC works by passing hard water through a special resin that changes the minerals from their base ionic forms into crystalline forms.
 In essence, this crystalline form allows the calcium and magnesium molecules to pass through pipes and other surfaces without bonding to them and creating limescale.

-Descalers like the Yarna are also considered water conditioners, but they work by emitting an electrical impulse through the water that prevents the minerals in the water from bonding to the inside of the pipes and forming limescale.
+Water descalers like Yarna Capacitive are also considered water conditioners, but they work by emitting an electrical impulse through the water that prevents the minerals in the water from bonding to the inside of the pipes and forming limescale.

 In essence, salt-free water softeners prevent the formation of limescale and other negative effects of hard water on your pipes and faucets without making the water taste salty or removing the beneficial minerals found in it.

-The biggest disadvantage of these devices is that strictly speaking, they’re not actually water softeners but rather water conditioners.
-The TAC method doesn’t actually neutralize any of the hard water minerals, but rather just changes them in a way that prevents them from bonding to surfaces for a certain amount of time.
+The biggest disadvantage of salt-free water softeners is that they don't actually remove the hard water minerals; they only stop them from bonding to surfaces for a certain amount of time.

 The crystallization eventually fades, which means that any body of water that’s left in a glass or a sink for too long will form limescale.